 George Orwell was an English novelist, essayist, and critic most famous for his novels Animal Farm (1945) and Nineteen Eighty-four (1949).

 The following biography was written by D.J.
 Taylor.
 Taylor is an author, journalist and critic.
 His Biography of Orwell, Orwell: the Life won the 2003 Whitbread Biography Award.
-You can buy the book here.
 D.J.
-Taylor is a Trustee of the Orwell Prize.
+Taylor is a Trustee of The Orwell Foundation.

-You can find more work about Orwell in our resources.
+You can find more work about Orwell in our library.

 Orwell: A (Brief) Life, by D.J.
 Taylor